-- Select the Primary Format tab, and let's use the drop down menu to change the Format for Units to be in " only and change the Smallest Fraction to be 1/32.
+- Select the Primary Format panel, and let's use the drop down menu to change the format for Units to be in " only and change the Smallest Fraction to be 1/32.

-- On the Locate Objects tab, under Walls, we will select Surfaces and Both Wall Sides.
+- On the Locate Objects panel, under Walls, we will select Surfaces and Both Wall Sides.
 Under Openings, we will select Casing.

-- On the Layer tab, click the Define button to open the Layer Display Options dialog.
-This time, we will create a Copy of the Dimensions, Manual layer, name it Dimensions, Interiors, make any changes we may want to its properties, and then click OK.
+- On the Layer panel, click the Define button to open the Layer Display Options dialog.
+This time, we will create a copy of the Dimensions, Manual layer, name it Dimensions, Interiors, make any changes we may want to its properties, and then click OK.

 - Once you have completed making changes in the Manual Dimension Defaults dialog, click OK.

 - Continue on through setting up the defaults for Rich Text, Text, Callouts, Markers, Arrows and the Layer Set.